AdnanHaiderAD/Colt/README.md

     The Eigenvaluedecomposition class has been modified to speed up reading values from  the given matrix

-   The cern.colt.map.OpenintdoubleHashMap has been modified :
+   The OpenintdoubleHashMap in the map package in colt has been modified :
     -an overloaded version of the forEachPair method has been added  to apply a given  procedure to sections of the array specified by  the start and end index.

     -the class is equipped to include the lookup tables that memorizes the hash index of each entry in  matrix

     In the DoubleMatrix class :